 1 Since 1 October 2012, the Group has used Cash Profit as a measure of the result of the ongoing business activities of the Group enabling shareholders to assess Group and divisional performance against prior periods and against peer institutions.
-For 2013 and 2012 statutory profit has been adjusted for non-core items to arrive at Cash Profit.
-For 2009 - 2011 statutory profit has been adjusted for non-core items to arrive at Underlying Profit, which like Cash Profit, is a measure of the ongoing business performance of the Group but used somewhat different criteria for the adjusting items.
+For 2013 and 2012 statutory profit has been adjusted for non-core items to arrive at Underlying Profit, which like Cash Profit, is a measure of the ongoing business performance of the Group but used somewhat different criteria for the adjusting items.
 Neither Cash Profit nor Underlying Profit are audited; however, the external auditor has informed the Audit Committee that the adjustments have been determined on a consistent basis across each period presented.
 2 The reporting treatment of derivative related collateral posted/received and the associated interest income/expense changed in 2012 and 2011 comparatives were restated.
 The 2009 and 2010 comparative information has not been restated.
 3 The 2010 year onwards includes assets resulting from the acquisition of ANZ Wealth Australia, OnePath NZ, Landmark Financial Services and certain assets from the Royal Bank of Scotland.
 4 Calculated in accordance with APRA Basel 3 requirements for 2013 and 2012.
 Comparatives for 2009 to 2011 are calculated on an APRA Basel 2 basis.
-5 ANZ's interpretation of the regulations documented in the Basel Committee publications 'Basel III: A global regulatory framework for more resilient banks and banking systems' (June 2011) and 'International Convergence of Capital Measurement and Capital Standards' (June 2006).
-6 Average ordinary equity excludes non-controlling interests and preference shares. n Includes branches, offices, representative offices and agencies.
-6 Excludes employees whose only ANZ shares are held in trust under ANZ employee share scheme.
+5 ANZ's interpretation of the regulations documented in the Basel Committee publications 'Basel Ill: A global regulatory framework for more resilient banks and banking systems' (June 2011) and 'International Convergence of Capital Measurement and Capital Standards' (June 2006).
+6 Average ordinary equity excludes non-controlling interests and preference shares.
+5 Includes branches, offices, representative offices and agencies. ® Excludes employees whose only ANZ shares are held in trust under ANZ employee share scheme.